 Second wave of tickets for Eurovision 2018 on sale 20th December!

-The second wave of tickets for the 2018 Eurovision Song Contest goes on sale on 20th December
+The stage of the 2018 Eurovision Song Contest

 Tickets for the Grand Final of the 2018 Eurovision Song Contest are available for purchase in the second wave of sales which is set to begin on 20th December.
 The perfect present for Christmas!